GoogleCloudPlatform/jit-groups/README.md

 * Create an audit trail that indicates why privileges were activated.
 * Conduct audits and reviews for analyzing past activity.

-> :memo: **Note:** Depending on your configuration, Just-In-Time Access might use the Policy Analyzer API to analyze eligible role bindings.
-Starting January 15, 2024, this API is subject to [new quota restrictions and might require a Security Command Center subscription](https://cloud.google.com/policy-intelligence/docs/billing-questions#pricing-changes).
-If you're affected by these changes, consider [upgrading to the latest version](https://cloud.google.com/architecture/manage-just-in-time-privileged-access-to-project#upgrade_just-in-time_access) and [switching to the `AssetInventory` catalog](https://googlecloudplatform.github.io/jit-access/configure-catalogs/).

 ## Activate roles on demand

 <a href='doc/Screencast-JIT.gif?raw=true'>